CSpanias/cspanias.github.io/_posts/2024-01-01-PicoCTF - Findme.md

     ![](login_with_test!_burp_2.png)

-4. The latter seems like a base64 encoding string, so we can try decode it:
+4. The latter seems like a base64 encoding string, so we can try to decode it:

     ```shell
     # decoding the base64 encoded string